Volst/graphql-authentication/README.md

 The intention with this package is **to let you write as less authentication-related code as possible**, while being flexible enough to support different use cases like open sign up, invitation-only signup, extra fields on the User model etc.

+> If this package is too opinionated for you, you could still copy/paste parts of it in your application!

 # Install

 Node v8+ should be used.
 Install with Yarn or npm: